nackjaylor/formatting_tips-tricks/README.md

 - [The Good Research Code Book](https://goodresearch.dev/): You should also use this to help guide how you document your code and split it up.
 Research/academic code can be atrocious to read through - it's written by people who think things are easy/logical which are not.
 Format by this guide.
 - [Cookiecutter for Project Templates](https://github.com/cookiecutter/cookiecutter): If you don't have your own project templates for C++/Python/C etc. this is a good way to get some existing templates which are more modern.
 Some of the old Google project templates for C++ are good too: [projects](https://code.google.com/archive/p/cpp-project-template/) and [libraries](https://code.google.com/archive/p/cpp-library-project-template/).
 - [Robostack - Reproducability for Robotics](https://robostack.github.io/):  If you're writing major projects, you may wish to consider the reproducability of your environment across platforms and development environments.
+- [Extra documentation in documents](https://developers.google.com/style): To document how someone might use what you've built you usually put together a kind a manual.
+This is a good reference for how to put this together for code and to show in a document how one might use your program.